-- Shoot portraits, freeze action, create motion through the panning technique, photograph incident and reflective light at night with a tripod, and use a flash.
+- Shoot portraits, freeze action, create motion through panning, photograph incident and reflective light at night with a tripod, and use a flash.

 - Produce well-toned, tagged images and publish them online.

-- Produce well-framed, strongly composed images that are correctly exposed with good lighting, all to industry standard.
+- Produce well-framed, strongly composed images that are properly exposed with good use of lighting, all to industry standard.